Generic Name: rifampin and isoniazid

-For pulmonary tuberculosis in which organisms are susceptible, and when the patient has been titrated on the individual components and it has therefore been established that this fixed dosage is therapeutically effective.
+Rifamate is indicated for pulmonary tuberculosis in which organisms are susceptible, and when the patient has been titrated on the individual components and it has therefore been established that this fixed dosage is therapeutically effective.

 This fixed-dosage combination drug is not recommended for initial therapy of tuberculosis or for preventive therapy.

 Rifamate (rifampin and isoniazid capsules USP) is a combination of two drugs, each of which has been associated with liver dysfunction.
-Liver function tests should be performed prior to therapy with Rifamate and periodically during treatment.

-See the boxed warning.
+(See the boxed WARNING).

 Rifampin is not recommended for intermittent therapy; the patient should be cautioned against intentional or accidental interruption of the daily dosage regimen since rare renal hypersensitivity reactions have been reported when therapy was resumed in such cases.